JuKu/rust-flextide-automations/docs/modules/CRM.md

 - **Time Savings**: Reduction in time spent on manual tasks
 - **ROI**: Return on investment from CRM implementation

-## 9. References

-This PRD is based on research of common CRM systems including:
-- Salesforce
-- HubSpot CRM
-- Microsoft Dynamics 365
-- Zoho CRM
-- Pipedrive
-- Freshsales
-- And other leading CRM platforms

 ---

 **Document Version**: 1.0